-Assessments in the child's secondary language should also be administered.
-This will provide information related to the child's language learning in the second language.
+The evaluator will consider using assessments to examine all aspects of language in your child's primary language first.
+Assessments in the child's secondary language may also be administered.
+This will provide information related to your child's language learning in the second language.
 Differences between the two languages should be considered as there may be interference from the first language.
-For example, if the child's primary language is American Sign Language, a language that does not have articles (e.g. a, an, the) or grammatical morphemes (e.g. -ing, -ed), the child's omission of these aspects in spoken English should NOT be considered a language disorder.
+For example, if your child's primary language is American Sign Language, a language that does not have articles (e.g. a, an, the) or grammatical morphemes (e.g. -ing, -ed), your child's omission of these aspects in spoken English should NOT be considered a language disorder.
 This is considered to be interference from the child's first language.
 If a language delay/disorder exists, it will be present in both languages.

-When a child who is deaf or hard of hearing is demonstrating delays in spoken English, the providers should work closely with the audiologist to ensure the child has adequate auditory access to spoken language (See: Audiological Review).
+If your child is demonstrating delays in spoken English, the providers should work closely with the audiologist to ensure he/she has adequate auditory access to spoken language (See: Audiological Review).
 Remember, adequate auditory access does not mean a child's brain is processing the speech signal.
 Auditory processing assessments (e.g. Test of Auditory Processing Skills) can be used to examine auditory memory and auditory processing.